JasonDWilson/github-action-nuget/README.md

-# github-action-nuget-classic
+# github-action-nuget
-Yaml for a Github Action to build a nuget package for a classic .Net Framework project and publish it
+Contains Yaml for a Github Action to build a nuget package and publish it:
+- For a classic .Net Framework project
+- For a .Net Core project